 2. Leave Your Emotions at the Door

 Divorces lead to a whirlwind of emotions, running the gamut from sad and depressed, to angry and eventually, hopefully, to a feeling of peacefulness.
 Getting to that level, however, can be challenging, particularly where the wounds from the relationship are still fresh.
 The more you can try to check your emotions, and think with your head, as opposed to your heart, the more likely you will be to come to a reasonable resolution on your divorce.

 During a divorce, many deadlines will approach, and the better you can stick to these deadlines, the more you will save in attorney’s fees down the road.
 Divorce cases are document-heavy, particularly when support is at issue, or when assets and liabilities must be divided, so throughout the course of your case, you will be required to provide a treasure trove of financial documents to your attorney.
 The best way to save yourself time and money is to respond to your attorney, timely provide all requested documents, and keep current on all outstanding deadlines.

 4. Fully Engage in the Mediation Process

-When choosing your attorney, it will become very important to conduct your due diligence on every attorney that you consider to handle your divorce case.
-You will want to gauge that attorney’s reputation for being a problem solver and getting cases resolved, as opposed to attorneys who simply want to litigate on every issue.
-In family court, not every issue should be litigated, so it will become important to find an attorney who can discern between the legal issues in your case that must truly be litigated, as the more issues that must be litigated, the more expensive the case will become.
+When choosing your divorce lawyer, it will become very important to conduct your due diligence on every lawyer that you consider to handle your divorce case.
+You will want to gauge that lawyer’s reputation for being a problem solver and getting cases resolved, as opposed to lawyers who simply want to litigate on every issue.
+In family court, not every issue should be litigated, so it is important to choose a lawyer who can negotiate and resolve as many issues as possible out of court.
+The more issues that must be litigated in court, the more expensive the case will become.

 Attorney Russell J. Frank is a partner at CPLS, P.A. and focuses his practice areas on family and marital law.
-He can be reached at at email@example.com.
+He can be reached at [email protected].